KUNALOP16857/visual-product-measurement-system/README.md

 ---

 ## High Level Architecture Diagram
-The Diagram is present in HighLevelArchitecture.png and explained in explained in explained.md
+The Diagram is present in HighLevelArchitecture.png and all libraries explained in explained.md

 ## What the System Does
 - Accepts **one or more images per product**